 - b.
 The Labor Relations Committee shall be composed of one or more men representing the employees and designated by the local Union and one or more representing the Employers and designated by PMA.
 Each side shall give written notice to the other of their designated Labor Relations Committee representatives and each side shall have one vote. - c.
 The Labor Relations Committee shall establish rules and regulations governing the conduct of watchmen as well as penalties for the breach of these rules and regulations.
 However, nothing herein shall restrict the Employer's existing right to discipline or discharge men for intoxication, pilferage, assault, incompetency or failure to perform work as directed, but any man who considers that he has been improperly disciplined or discharged may appeal to the Labor Relations Committee. - d.
-The Labor Relations Committee shall meet within twenty-four (24) hours upon request of either party to hear any grievance arising under the Agreement.
-If a satisfactory settlement cannot be reached in this manner, either party may refer the matter for decision to the Area Arbitrator serving under the Pacific Coast Longshore & Clerks' Agreement.
-The Area Arbitrator's decision shall be final and binding, unless an appeal is made within seven (7) days to the Coast Arbitrator as provided in (e) below. - e.
-Any decision of the Area Arbitrator claimed by either party to conflict with the Agreement may be referred at the request of such party to the Coast Arbitrator serving under the Pacific Coast Longshore & Clerks' Agreement.
-The Coast Arbitrator's decision shall be final and binding. - f.
-Arbitrators' decisions must be based upon the showing of facts and their application under the specific provisions of the g.
-This grievance machinery shall be the exclusive remedy with respect to any dispute arising under the collective bargaining agreement and no other remedies shall be used by the Union, the Employer or any covered employee until the grievance procedures have been exhausted.
+The Labor Relations Committee shall meet within twentyfour (24) hours upon request of either party to hear any grievance arising under the Agreement.
+If a satisfactory settlement cannot be reached in this manner, either party may refer the matter to arbitration for decision.
+The parties shall utilize the industry arbitrators serving under the PCL&CA. The arbitrators will be assigned to a dispute on a random basis utilizing the Marine Exchange when both industry arbitrators are on duty.
+If the randomly chosen industry arbitrator is not available to hear the dispute on the mutually agreed to date(s), the other industry arbitrator will be utilized.
+If both industry arbitrators are not available, the parties shall utilize a neutral 3rd party arbitrator serving under the Pacific Coast Longshore & Clerks' Agreement.

+The Arbitrator's decision shall be final and binding, unless an appeal is made within seven (7) days to the Coast Arbitrator as provided in (e) below.